ArtiPedia/blog-v3/_posts/2016-07-04-jekyll-categories.md

 {:toc}

 ## How to implement Jekyll Categories?
 Before implementing Jekyll categories, see if your content can be divided into certain domains.
-For example on my blog, I have sorted my posts into **Jekyll**, **Web-Desing**, **Github**, etc. You will see the category under the title of my blog posts.
+For example on my blog, I have sorted my posts into **Jekyll**, **Web-Desing**, **Github**, etc. You will see the categories at the end of the article.
 On clicking them, you will be redirected to a [tags page](/tags/) where all blog posts are categorized under certain topics.
 One post may contain more than one category if it is dealing with more than one topic.

 {% include adsense-inside-post.html %}